Railly/Railly/README.md

 ### ▲ About me

 Hi, I'm Railly Hugo, a software engineer based in Peru who loves OSS🤍.
-Currently, pursuing a Master's Degree in Artificial Intelligence ✨, and building top user interfaces at [PCI Energy Solutions](https://www.pcienergysolutions.com/).
+Currently, pursuing a Master's Degree in Artificial Intelligence ✨, and building the future at [Globant](https://www.globant.com/).

 Besides that, I maintain a few open-source projects:

 - [One Hunter Theme](https://github.com/Railly/one-hunter-vscode): A stylish theme inspired by Vercel Theme ▲ and One Dark Pro 🎨.
 - [Tinte](https://github.com/Railly/tinte): An opinionated multi-platform color theme generator 🎨
 - [Spotigen](https://github.com/Railly/spotigen-chat-gpt-plugin): A ChatGPT Plugin that generates Spotify playlists 🎵 based on your prompts ✨.
-- [Memora Date](https://github.com/Railly/memora-date): A Next.js 13 app that creates reminders for important dates in your life 🎉.

 ### ▲ Some Stats